 Death Cap Mushrooms

-Anyone who may have accidently eaten Death Cap mushrooms should seek urgent medical attention at a hospital emergency department.
+Anyone who suspects that they might have eaten Death Cap mushrooms should seek urgent medical attention at a hospital emergency department.
+Where possible take a whole mushroom sample for identification.
+The sooner the treatment begins, the better the chances of survival.

 Death Cap mushroom season is here again.